You can only be raped once – Olabisi Olajumoke - Vanguard News

 According to her, a woman can only be raped once if the circumstances are not beyond her control.

-Hear her : “You can only be raped once, anything aside that means you’re enjoying it.
-Only pedophiles raped they’re victims multiple times because of the fear they’ve created in them and yes a rapist can rape their victim 3 times if they live in the same house and the fear of speaking out can make the ugly situation reoccur.
+Hear her: “You can only be raped once, anything aside that means you’re consenting.
+Only pedophiles rape their victims multiple times because of the fear they’ve created in them and yes a rapist can rape their victim 3 times if they live in the same house and the fear of speaking out can make the ugly situation reoccur.
 Aside this I don’t think you even want to set your eyes on someone who raped you ever again”

+The Story Of Busola Dakolo’s Unknown ‘Cousin’(Opens in a new browser tab)

 Speaking further in a chat with Potpourri she explained what a victim should do in an event of rape